Pittsburgh vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 2, 2021

-The Pittsburgh Panthers (3-1, 0-0 ACC) take the fourth-ranked passing attack in college football into a matchup with the Georgia Tech Yellow Jackets (2-2, 0-0 ACC), who have the No. 23 passing defense, on Saturday, October 2, 2021.
-The Panthers are 3.5-point favorites.
-A 58.5-point over/under is set for the game.
+The Pittsburgh Panthers (3-1, 0-0 ACC) will test their fourth-ranked passing attack against the Georgia Tech Yellow Jackets (2-2, 0-0 ACC), who have the No. 23 passing defense, on Saturday, October 2, 2021.
+The Panthers are favored by 3.5 points in the game.
+The game has an over/under of 58.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.